idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/PlasticTruss.md

 \begin{equation}
 \sigma_a = E \frac{\Delta l}{l_0} \, .
 \end{equation}
-Here, the nonlinear behavior of the truss is implemented using a simple J2 plasticity model with linear hardening.
+Here, the nonlinear behavior of the truss is implemented using a simple J2 plasticity model that can use either simple linear hardening or a user-defined function to define the hardening behavior.
 The strain increment is obtained from the total stretch update
 \begin{equation}
 \Delta \varepsilon = \varepsilon  - \varepsilon_{old} \, .
 \end{equation}